Jharkhand: JMM fields ex-minister Joba Manjhi against BJP's Geeta Kora in Singhbhum | Politics

 - India

-The ruling JMM in Jharkhand on Tuesday fielded former state minister Joba Manjhi in the Singhbhum Lok Sabha seat against BJP's Geeta Kora.
+The ruling JMM in Jharkhand on Tuesday fielded former state minister Joba Manjhi in the Singhbhum Lok Sabha seat against BJP's Geeta Kora, the wife of former chief minister Madhu Koda.

 The party also re-nominated Vijya Hansdak, the incumbent MP, in the Rajmahal Lok Sabha seat.